Prescription Drug Overview & Stages – 4:18min

 Part D High Income Surcharge- IRMAA

-If you earn more than $88K/year (as a single), or $176K/year (as a household) to see the monthly high income surcharge you will receive on your Medicare Part D Prescription Plan.
+If you earn more than the base income tier, you will receive an income surcharge on your Medicare Part D Prescription Plan.
 This surcharge will be billed directly by Social Security with your Part B premium (if you are collecting Social Security Income, this amount is automatically withdrawn from your Social security check once you enroll in a Part D Plan.

 Do I need a Prescription Plan if I don’t take Prescriptions?